eproctor93/Apprentice_website/README.md

 $ git add filename.txt
 ```

-now we will check the status again
+now we will check the status again to see if the modified files show in green (this means they are added)

 ```
 $ git status